bruderstein/unexpected-react/README.md

 ## Emulating the DOM

+If you're using [Jest](https://facebook.github.io/jest/), you can skip this part, as it comes with built in jsdom support.

 The `emulateDom` file depends on whether you want to use [`domino`](https://npmjs.com/package/domino), or [`jsdom`](https://npmjs.com/package/jsdom).
 If you're using Jest, jsdom is built in, so you can ignore this section.

 For `jsdom`: